Last updated 14 September 2023

 Quality

-Hotels etc. have to assure the quality of the data they collect.
+Hotels etc. are obliged to assure the quality of the data they collect.
 They report to Visit Svalbard, which then reports to the Governor of Svalbard.

 Status and trend

-The largest increase in numbers of overnight stays is linked to the holiday and leisure market.
-In this segment, the number of overnight stays has more than doubled during the past six years, from 65,358 in 2013 to 134,394 in 2022.
-The number of people attending courses/conferences increased seven-fold through to 2018 compared with 1995, with a peak year in 2017.
-However, this number fell by 68% from 2018 to 2022.
-Since 2005, numbers of overnight stays associated with business trips have gradually decreased, with an exception in 2018 where there was a lot of building activities in Lonyearbyen.
-In 2022 there was only 1694 overnight stays associated with business trips, which is the lowest number registered since 1995 (if we disregard the numbers from 2020 (corona pandemic)).
+The largest increase of overnight stays is linked to holiday and leisure travel.
+In this segment, the number of overnight stays has nearly tripled during the past twelve years, from approx. 50,000 in 2012 to approx. 148,000 in 2024.
+The number of overnight stays connected to courses/conferences increased by more than eight-fold from 1995 to the peak year in 2017.
+This number decreased markedly since 2018, with a preliminary low in 2022 (disregarding the pandemic).
+Throughout the timeseries, overnight stays associated with business trips have varied less than the two other segments.
+Initially, the numbers in this segment increased from 1995 to the peak year in 2005.
+Since then, the numbers in general have gradually decreased, with some exceptions.
+For example, in 2018 when there was a lot of building activities in Longyearbyen.
+In 2022 only 1694 overnight stays were associated with business trips, which is the lowest number registered in this segment since 1995 (disregarding the numbers from the coronavirus pandemic year 2020).

 The measures linked to the coronavirus pandemic substantially reduced the number of overnight stays from March 2020 onwards.
 For a while, virtually no visitors came to Svalbard.
-The majority of overnight stays which did take place this year occurred in January and February before the pandemic struck, as well as during a period from early June 2020 through much of the summer.
-Nevertheless, the figures for overnight stays were also low during this period due to the cancellation of many trips.
-The overall percentage decrease from 2019 to 2020 was 59%.
-In terms of percentages, the decrease was greatest amongst travellers in the course/conference segments and professional travellers, which saw decreases of 78% and 88% respectively.
-Nevertheless, the largest decrease occurred in the holiday and leisure segment, which recorded more than 80,000 fewer overnight guests than the previous year.
+The majority of overnight stays this year occurred in January and February, before the pandemic struck, as well as from early June 2020 through much of the summer.
+Nevertheless, the figures for overnight stays were also low during this period due to the cancellation of many organised trips.
+The overall decrease from 2019 to 2020 was 59%.
+In terms of percentages, the decrease was greatest in the course/conference segments and for professional travel, which saw decreases of 78% and 88% respectively.
+Nevertheless, the largest decline in terms of numbers, was linked to holiday and leisure travel, which recorded more than 80,000 fewer overnight stays than the previous year.

 Causal factors

-Many factors will influence the number of guest days in Longyearbyen.
-The single most important factor is considered the number of flights between the mainland and Longyearbyen.
+Many factors will influence the number of overnight stays in Longyearbyen.
+It is assumed that the single most important factor is the number of flights between the mainland and Longyearbyen.
 The expansion of accommodation in Longyearbyen also had a great deal to say, but marketing, excursion offers and the economic situation for firms and private customers have also affected the trend.
-The efforts of the tourism industry in Svalbard to promote the Polar night have borne fruit in the form of more guests and a higher occupancy rate at this time of year.
+The efforts of the tourism industry in Svalbard to promote the Polar night have resulted in more guests and a higher occupancy rate at this time of year, from October to February.

-In 2013, the airliner Norwegian, resumed non-stop flights from Oslo, which have a great deal to say for the number of overnight stays.
-The financial crisis in Europe in 2008–2009 probably had a significant effect on the holiday and leisure category.
-This crisis ended, and visitors again spend resources on travels and experiences.
+In 2013, the airliner Norwegian resumed non-stop flights from Oslo, which have a great deal to say for the number of overnight stays.
+The financial crisis in Europe in 2008–2009 probably influenced the holiday and leisure segment.
+In 2023, the cost of living in Norway affected the number of Norwegian tourists in Svalbard correspondingly.

 For courses and conferences, there was a marked decline in the number of overnight stays in 2019 and following years.
-The costs of flights and accomodation in Longyearbyen may have contributed to this.
+The costs of flights and accommodation in Longyearbyen may have contributed to this.

-The number of hotel beds has risen considerably in recent years, due to the opening of several new hotels.
+The number of overnight stays has risen considerably in recent years, due to the opening of several new accommodation facilities.
+Accommodation capacity in Longyearbyen as of March 2024 is stated to be 488 rooms, with a total bed capacity of 1029.

 Consequences